Lifeboat (1944 film): Production

+In the 1940s, African-American actor and playwright Sidney Easton sued 20th Century Fox, for having used his play, Lifeboat #13, as the basis for the film.
+Easton settled out of court four years later for a few thousand dollars, and relinquished the copyright to the play.

 Lifeboat was originally planned to be filmed in Technicolor with an all-male cast, many of whom were going to be unknowns.
 Canada Lee, who was primarily a stage actor with only one film credit at the time, was the first actor cast in the film.

 Hitchcock planned the camera angles for the film using a miniature lifeboat and figurines.
 Four lifeboats were used during shooting.
-Rehearsals took place in one, separate boats were used for close-ups and long shots and another was in the studio's large-scale tank, where water shots were made.
-Except for background footage shot by the second unit around Miami, in the Florida Keys and on San Miguel Island in California, the film was shot in the 20th Century Fox studio on Pico Boulevard in what is now Century City.
+Rehearsals took place in one, separate boats were used for close-ups and long shots, and another was in the studio's large-scale tank, where water shots were made.
+Except for background footage shot by the second unit around Miami, in the Florida Keys, and on San Miguel Island in California, the film was shot in the 20th Century Fox studio on Pico Boulevard in what is now Century City.

 Lifeboat was in production from August 3 through November 17, 1943.
+Scenes were shot in sequence to aid character development.
 Illnesses were a constant part of the production from the beginning.
-Before shooting began, William Bendix replaced actor Murray Alper when Alper became ill and after two weeks of shooting, director of photography Arthur Miller was replaced by Glen MacWilliams because of illness.
-Tallulah Bankhead came down with pneumonia twice during shooting, and Mary Anderson became seriously ill during production, causing several days of production time to be lost.
+Before shooting began, William Bendix replaced actor Murray Alper when Alper became ill.
+After two weeks of shooting, director of photography Arthur Miller was replaced by Glen MacWilliams because of illness.
+Tallulah Bankhead came down with pneumonia twice during shooting, while Mary Anderson became seriously ill during production, causing several days of production time to be lost.
 Hume Cronyn suffered two cracked ribs and nearly drowned when he was caught under a water-activator making waves for a storm scene.
 He was saved by a lifeguard.

-The film is unique among Hitchcock's American films for having no musical score during the narrative (apart from the singing of the U-boat captain and of Gus, accompanied by flute); the Fox studio orchestra was used only for the opening and closing credits.
-Hitchcock dismissed the idea of having music in a film about people stranded at sea by asking, "Where would the orchestra come from?"
-Hugo Friedhofer is said to have asked in reply, "Where would the cameras come from?"
+The film has no musical score during the narrative (apart from the singing of the U-boat captain and of Gus, accompanied by flute); the Fox studio orchestra was used only for the opening and closing credits.
+Hitchcock dismissed the idea of having music in a film about people stranded at sea by asking, "Where would the orchestra come from?", to which musical director Hugo Friedhofer is said to have asked in reply, "Where would the cameras come from?"